Latte Filters

 round (int $precision=0)

-Rounds a number to a given precision.
+Rounds a number to the given precision.

 {=3.4|round} {* outputs 3 *}